syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 </tr>
 </table>

-N> Presentation to PDF/Image conversion is not supported in Xamarin and UWP applications.
+N> Presentation to PDF/Image conversion is not supported in Xamarin, UWP and ASP.NET Core applications.